facebook/react-native/docs/Tutorial.md

   },
 ```

-What is this dataSource thing and why do we use it?
-This way we can very cheaply know which rows have changed between updates.
+The `DataSource` is an interfacte that `ListView` is using to determine which rows have changed over the course of updates.

-You'll notice we added dataSource from this.state.
-The next step is to add an empty dataSource to getInitialState.
-Also, now that we're storing the data in dataSource, we should change this.state.movies to be this.state.loaded (boolean) so we aren't storing the data twice.
+You'll notice we used `dataSource` from `this.state`.
+The next step is to add an empty `dataSource` to the object returned by `getInitialState`.
+Also, now that we're storing the data in `dataSource`, we should not longer use `this.state.movies` to avoid storing data twice.
+We can use boolean property of the state (`this.state.loaded`) to tell whether data fetching has finished.

 ```javascript
   getInitialState: function() {